1800 United States presidential election: Selection method changes

 Partisans on both sides sought any advantage they could find.
 In several states, this included changing the process of selecting electors to ensure the desired result.
 In Georgia, Democratic-Republican legislators replaced the popular vote with selection by the state legislature.
-Federalist legislators did the same in Massachusetts and New Hampshire.
-This may have had some unintended consequences in Massachusetts, where the makeup of the delegation to the House of Representatives changed from 12 Federalists and 2 Democratic-Republicans to 8 Federalists and 6 Democratic-Republicans, perhaps the result of backlash on the part of the electorate.
-Pennsylvania also switched to legislative choice, but this resulted in an almost evenly split set of electors.
-Virginia switched from electoral districts to winner-take-all, a move that probably switched one or two votes out of the Federalist column.
+In Virginia, the Democratic-Republican-controlled legislature switched from electoral districts to a general ticket, a winner-take-all system.
+Federalist legislators also switched methods, switching from districts and general tickets to legislature votes in Massachusetts and New Hampshire, respectively.